AN: Story has been re-edited and may have small changes. All old AN's are now gone.

 I cringed again, but this time from the use of my name.
 I hated the name Katara, it's so weird.
 It sucks to grow up with a name like that while everyone had something completely normal like Katherine or Jane.

 "Yes?"
 I replied, turning around.

 "Your mom" Foster mother, I mentally corrected her, "wants me to tell you that you have to watch Tina tonight.
 We're going to the movies together and wont be back until late."

 Tina was a lovely girl with dark brown hair and a pretty pair of hazel eyes.
-It's too bad that her personality didn't match her appearance, in my opinion; she should have horns and a tail.
+Her personality, on the other hand, was that of the devil.

 I hated how pleading my voice sounded as I spoke to her.
 "Please cover for me, I wont be out long…I promise."